alphagov/govwifi-frontend/README.md

 Currently it is not possible to run this service from inside this repository alone.

-We instead recommend using the [acceptance-tests][acceptance-tests] repo to set up a development environment for making changes to FreeRADIUS or the healtcheck service.
+We instead recommend using the [acceptance-tests][acceptance-tests] repo to set up a development environment for making changes to FreeRADIUS or the healthcheck service.

 Makefile targets are: